Canada Invasion in 1775: General Richard Montgomery

 The battle was a complete and disastrous defeat for the Americans.
 Arnold would assume command of all American Forces in Canada.
 He continued the siege of Quebec, but in name only.
 When the British arrived by ship with strong reinforcements in the spring of 1776, he pulled back his men, meeting up with those American forces sent north; as Congress wasn’t yet finished with Canada.

-Montgomery Monument Montgomery monument sculpted by Jean-Jacques Caffieri in 1777, installed at St. Paul’s Chapel in 1787, NYC.
+Montgomery’s monument was sculpted by Jean-Jacques Caffieri in 1787 and installed at St. Paul’s Chapel in 1787, NYC.
 His remains reinterred in 1818 in the chapel cemetery.
 Janet, his wife, was laid beside him six years later in 1824.

 Montgomery’s Death Mourned